 August is here.
 For millions of American families, their kids will enter a new world of responsibility as undergraduate students.
-As you rush to put together everything your son or daughter will need to live comfortably in a new place, it's important to remember health, too.
+As you rush to put together everything your son or daughter will need to live comfortably in a new place, it's important to remember their health, too.
 Your flexible spending account (FSA) can tackle many of the necessities your young scholar will need to stay healthy each semester!

 1) Eye Therapy Mask